 Proposal for Conformity of Production Requirements for UNR WLTP

-Annex 10 Conformity of Production (CoP)
+8. Conformity of Production (CoP)

-1. Introduction
+8. Introduction

+8.1.
+Every vehicle bearing an approval mark as prescribed under this Regulation shall conform with regard to criteria emissions, including evaporative emissions, CO2 emission, fuel consumption, and electric energy consumption (EC), to the vehicle type approved.
+The conformity of production procedures shall comply with those set out in the 1958 Agreement, Schedule 1 (E/ECE/324-E/ECE/TRANS/505/Rev.3), with the following requirements:

-1.1.
-1.1.
-Every vehicle produced under a type approval according to this GTR shall be so manufactured as to conform to the type approval requirements of this GTR.
-The manufacturer shall implement adequate arrangements and documented control plans and carry-out, at specified intervals as given in this GTR, the necessary emission tests to verify continued conformity with the approved type.
-The responsible authority shall verify and agree with these arrangements and control plans of the manufacturer and perform audits and conduct emission tests at specific intervals, as given in this GTR, at the facility of the manufacturer, including production and test facilities as part of the product conformity and continued verification arrangements.
+8.1.1.
+Every vehicle produced under a type approval according to this Regulation shall be so manufactured as to conform to the type approval requirements of this Regulation.
+The manufacturer shall implement adequate arrangements and documented control plans and carry-out, at intervals specified in this Regulation, the necessary tests to verify continued conformity with the approved type.
+The manufacturer shall obtain agreement for these arrangements and control plans from the responsible authority.
+The responsible authority shall perform audits at specific intervals.
+This audit shall include production and test facilities as part of the product conformity and continued verification arrangements.
+Where necessary the responsible authority may require additional tests to be conducted.

-1.28.1.2.
-The manufacturer shall check the conformity of production by testing the emissions of criteria emissions, the emission of CO2, the fuel consumption and electric energy consumption, EC, in accordance with the Type 1 test procedures described in this GTR.
+8.1.2.
+The manufacturer shall check the conformity of production by conducting the appropriate tests for criteria emissions, including evaporative emissions, CO2 emission, fuel consumption and electric energy consumption (EC) as described in Table A of this Regulation.
+These conformity of production tests shall be performed in accordance with the requirements of paragraphs x.x and x.y.

-The responsible authority shall keep record for a period of at least 5 years of all the documentation related to the conformity of production test results and shall make it available upon request.
 The specific procedures for conformity of production are set out in paragraphs 2. to 4. and Appendices 1 and 2.

-1.3.8.1.3.
-For the purposes of the manufacturer's conformity of production check, the family means the conformity of production (CoP) family for tests of Type 18.1.3.18.1.3.2.
+8.1.3.
+For the purposes of the manufacturer's conformity of production check, the family means the conformity of production (CoP) families as specified in paragraphs 8.1.3.1. and 8.1.3.2.

-1.3.1.8.1.3.1.
-CoP family criteria

-1.3.1.1.
-For the Type 1 test, the CoP family shall be identical to the interpolation family, as described in paragraph 5.6. of this GTR.
+8.1.3.1.
+For the Type 1 test, the CoP family shall be identical to the interpolation family, as described in paragraph 5.x. of this Regulation.

 xxx